convissor/login-security-solution/readme.txt

 == Changelog ==

+= 0.25.0 =
+* Load text domain for password policy on password reset page.

 = 0.24.0 =
 * Keep the password strength indicator from being enabled.
 * Narrow down when the password policy text filter is enabled.